• Home

 • Does he not love me?
 Is it my fault?

-• How can I find him?
+• Can I go find them?

 No parent wants to have these conversations with their kids, but it's a fact of life that eventually, everyone does die.
 Using this opportunity to bring that fact into the child's realm of consciousness is not such a bad thing.